richthegeek/mongo-cached-find/readme.md

 ```

 ## Parameters
-`new CachedFind( MongoDB.Collection collection, Object query, Boolean refresh_after_tail = true )`
+`new CachedFind( MongoDB.Collection collection, Object query, Boolean refresh_after_tail )`

 * The collection should have the host and port available via `collection.db.serverConfig.host/port`
 * The query is a standard query object, nothing special here.
-* The refresh_after_tail (default true) changes when the initial fetch occurs.
-In some cases the oplog tailing can take several seconds to start, with no guarantee that the database hasn't changed in the interim.
-This option, when false, could potentially allow some data to be stale in exchange for the initial get returning much sooner.
+* The refresh_after_tail option causes the query to be run twice, once on instantiation and a second time after the system starts tailing.
+This will cause the "init" event to fire twice.
+This is because the tail can take several seconds to start depending on how busy the system is and how large the oplog is.
+As such, there is no guarantee that the data hasn't changed in the interim.

 ## Caveats
 1. This uses the [Sift.JS](https://github.com/crcn/sift.js) library for checking if tailed documents match the query, so whilst it is pretty good it may fail on particularly complicated queries.